FhenixProtocol/rng-demo/README.md

 # RNG Binary Guessing Game

 This repo is an example of the RNG functions released as part of the Fhenix Nitrogen testnet.
-Take a look at the [randomness docs (TODO:FIXLINK)](https://) for more information.
+Take a look at the [randomness docs](https://docs.fhenix.zone/docs/devdocs/Writing%20Smart%20Contracts/Randomness) for more information.

 The example contract is a guessing game: